Alex Manoogian

-Alexander Manoogian (Ալեք Մանուկեան; June 28, 1901 – July 10, 1996) was an Armenian-American industrial engineer, businessman, entrepreneur and philanthropist who spent most of his career in Detroit, Michigan.
+Alexander Manoogian (Ալեք Մանուկեան; June 28, 1901 – July 10, 1996) was an Armenian-American industrial engineer, businessman, and philanthropist who spent most of his career in Detroit, Michigan.
 He was the founder of the Masco Corporation, which in 1969 was listed on the NYSE (XNYS:MAS).
 In 1954, he patented and brought to market the first successful washerless ball valve faucet, the Delta faucet, named for the faucet cam shaped like the fourth letter of the Greek alphabet.

 He and his wife Marie donated the Manoogian Mansion to the city of Detroit, which uses it as the official residence of the Mayor of Detroit.
 In addition to donations to local universities, the Manoogians donated substantial amounts of money to churches, educational institutions and charities of the Armenian Diaspora to preserve and continue their culture.

-Career
+Early life and career

-Arriving in Bridgeport, Connecticut, in 1920, Manoogian began working as a machinist.
-He also worked for short periods in Rhode Island and in Massachusetts.
-In time, he was joined by his parents, two brothers and two sisters.
+Manoogian was born in 1901 to Takvor (տակվոր մանօգիան) and Takouchie Manoogian (տակուճիե մանօգիան) in Kasaba, Ottoman Empire (later Turgutlu, Turkey), near Smyrna.
+His father was a grain wholesaler.
+He attended Armenian schools in Smyrna.
+In 1915, during the Armenian Genocide, Manoogian and his family escaped what is now Turkey through Greece.
+He later settled in Canada.
+In 1920, Manoogian immigrated to the United States after escaping the aftermath of the Armenian Genocide, arriving at Ellis Island and settling in Bridgeport, Connecticut.
+Manoogian began working as a machinist.
+He also worked for short periods in Rhode Island and Massachusetts.

 Manoogian and his family moved to Detroit, Michigan, in 1924, attracted to opportunities in the booming auto industry.
 After gaining more experience, in 1929 he founded the Masco Screw Company, later known as Masco Corporation.
 By 1936, in the midst of the Great Depression, Manoogian had expanded Masco to the point that it was listed on the New York Stock Exchange (NYSE).
 Manoogian's redesign and production of the Delta faucet, which allowed one-handed use, resulted in best-selling status for the plumbing fixture and generated substantial profits for his business.
 In 1995, his company had $3 billion in sales and had 38 percent of the domestic market for faucets.

-Marriage and family
+Personal life and death

 Manoogian married Marie Tatian (1902–1993), also an Armenian immigrant.
 Their daughter Louise Manoogian Simone (1933-2019) succeeded him as President of AGBU (see below).
 Their son Richard A. Manoogian (b.
-1936) was CEO of the family business Masco and is a major collector of American art.
+1936) was CEO of the family business Masco.